Connerj1234/CSC4850Project/README-spam.md

 The spam detection task demonstrates a complete text classification workflow:

-* Data loading, normalization, and cleaning
-* Feature engineering using TF-IDF
+- Loading and merging two training datasets
+- Cleaning messages by replacing URLs, phone numbers, removing punctuation, and normalizing text
+- Building TF-IDF features using both word-level and character-level n-grams
-* Comparison of four classic text classification models
+- Evaluating four classic text classification models using 5-fold cross validation
-* Data-driven model selection using cross validated F1 score
+- Selecting the best model based on F1 score

-* Final predictions produced according to project specifications
+Based on cross validated F1 performance, **LinearSVM** was selected as the final model for spam detection, achieving a CV F1 score of **0.9571**.
+The final predictions were generated and saved according to the project requirements.